 If you notice yourself turning to food when you aren’t hungry, emotional eating may be a factor in your weight gain.

-Weight loss therapists can help with this issue.
+But don’t worry – weight loss therapists can help with this issue.

 Why am I overweight even though I exercise?